-Please select your investor type
+Please select your investor type by clicking on a box:

 We are unable to market if your country is not listed.